Terms of business

-Provided the customer is happy with what is seen in the photographs then an apporpriate invoice will be produced and sent by email.
+Provided the customer is happy with what is seen in the photographs then an appropriate invoice will be produced and sent by email.

 Payment may be made by bank transfer (preferred), cheque or PayPal (non-UK customers only) with instructions for each method provided on the invoice.
-Payments by PayPal will incur an additional charge to cover PayPal's fees.
+Payments by cheque will incur an additional charge simply due to the cost and inconvenience of processing them, and those by PayPal will incur an additional charge to cover PayPal's fees.

 Unless otherwise arranged, payment in full is required within seven days of the invoice date.
 Arrangements to return the model to the customer will only be made once the payment has been received in full.

 Sufficient insurance cover will be arranged that exceeds the monetary value of the model.
 RHLW cannot be held responsible for a loss in transit.
-Should a model be lost then RHLW's liability only extends to the insurance value and RHLW is not responsible for replacing the model.
+Should a model be lost then RHLW's liability only extends to the insurance value.

 Photographs and videos of customer models remain the copyright of RHLW and may be used by RHLW for publicity purposes, although customer details will always remain private unless arranged otherwise.
 Customer photos of their completed models are always welcomed for inclusion on the RHLW web site with suitable credit.
 Unsolicited comments received may be used by RHLW on the Customer Comments page of this web site but will only show the customer's initials (not full name) and the month and year.

 Storage space at RHLW is limited so RHLW reserves the right to charge a daily (per day or part thereof) storage fee for completed models that are awaiting payment or collection two weeks after the invoice date.

 If a job is completed and payment is not received within three months then the model, parts and everything else associated with the job become the property of RHLW to do with as RHLW see fit.